leeleelee3264/my-hugo-tech-blog/content/post/2022-07-23-project-myinfo-connector-python.md

 +++
-title = "[Project] Building Myinfo oauth2 client with Django" date = "2022-07-23"
-description = "Building Singpass Myinfo oauth2 client with Django.
+title = "[Project] How to build Myinfo oauth2 client with Django" date = "2022-07-23" description = "Building Singpass Myinfo oauth2 client with Django.
 At the end, check PKI digital signature in python with jwcrypto and Crypto." tags = ["Project"]